Ravi007-rl/Ravi007-rl/README.md

 # Hi there, I'm Ravi Lalwani! 👋

-I'm a **Quality Automation Engineer** with 4.8 years of experience in **web, mobile, and API automation**.
+I'm a **Quality Automation Engineer** over 4 years of experience in **web, mobile, and API automation**.
 I’m passionate about building reliable and scalable test automation frameworks and working with the latest technologies to ensure the best quality code.

 ### 🚀 Current Focus
 - 🌱 Currently working with **Playwright** and **TypeScript** while honing my skills in **JavaScript** and **TypeScript** to improve the quality of my code.